fbpx

 So, let’s begin by reviewing six common goal categories you may choose to pursue:

-• Awareness: positioning your brand in front of your target audience to establish familiarity
+• Awareness: Positioning your brand in front of your target audience to establish familiarity

-• Engagement: spurring audience interaction to build trust and nurture relationships
+• Engagement: Spurring audience interaction to build trust and nurture relationships

-• Sentiment: shaping the public perception of your brand to win your audience over
+• Sentiment: Shaping the public perception of your brand to win your audience over

-• Conversion: capturing subscribers, leads, and purchases to fuel your bottom line
+• Conversion: Capturing subscribers, leads, and purchases to fuel your bottom line

-• Customer experience: turning your existing customer base into loyal supporters of your brand
+• Customer experience: Turning your existing customer base into loyal supporters of your brand

 Note how these categories are aligned with the stages of your marketing funnel.
 So, for brands, the question becomes which segments of the marketing funnel will we prioritize in our social media efforts?

-A S.M.A.R.T goal is:
+A SMART goal is:

-• Attainable: setting ambitious but realistic aims
+• Attainable: Sett ambitious but realistic aims

 Understand your target audience

+To resonate with customers in your social media strategy, you need to know who you’re talking to.
 This involves identifying, researching, and listening to your target audience to craft content and messaging that’s relevant to them.

 A complete customer persona will include a detailed profile with information such as: